 For any other installation needs, please check with the professor at least two weeks before the end of the semester exhibition.

-All work should be removed by finals week or it will be discarded unless you are invited into the extended exhibition.
+All work should be removed by finals week or it will be discarded unless you are invited to the extended exhibition.

 All OSU Offices closed: